 Test Method: BS EN 60068-2-14:2000

-This test helps in determining the co-efficiency of static and kinetic friction test of plastic films, textile and paper, as well as peel strength test of adhesive laminated products.
-Peel tests are widespread and determine that a medical device package design is valid, pressure sensitive labels are manufactured correctly, and office supplies, electronics, and other packaging and adhesive products are operating as expected.
+This test helps in determining the co-efficiency of static and kinetic friction tests of plastic films, textiles, and paper, as well as peel strength tests of adhesive laminated products.
+Peel tests are widespread and determine that a medical device package design is valid, pressure-sensitive labels are manufactured correctly, and office supplies, electronics, and other packaging and adhesive products are operating as expected.
 A peel test measures the force, typically the peak force required to separate two adhered materials at a specified test speed over a specified length and angle.

-This test helps in determining the bending capacity of a board.
-Due to board’s brittle nature, muti-layer ceramic capacitors are more prone to mechanical stress than other components used in surface mounting.
-One of the most common cause of capacitor failure is directly attributable to the bending of the board after solder attachment.
+This test helps in determining the bending capacity of aboard.
+Due to the board’s brittle nature, multi-layer ceramic capacitors are more prone to mechanical stress than other components used in surface mounting.
+One of the most common causes of capacitor failure is directly attributable to the bending of the board after solder attachment.
 Excessive bending will create mechanical stress within the ceramic capacitor that, if sufficient, can result in mechanical cracks.

 Accelerated Aging is commonly used in the medical device industry to “speed up” the effects of time on a Sterile Barrier System to establish shelf-life parameters.
 The Accelerated Aging process is based on the relationship of temperature and reaction rate where an increase in temperature increases the reaction rate and is approximated by the Arrhenius Equation.

 This test helps in determining the impact resistance of the film, sheet, and laminated materials.
 The weight required to cause 50% of tested films to fail by impact from a falling dart under specified testing conditions.
 Impact resistance is only partially thickness dependant, as a result, impact values cannot be normalized by thickness without producing misleading data.
 Test Method: ASTM D1709